Table of Contents[Hide][Show]

 Do you have constipation or digestive issues?
 Gelatin might help!

-Nourishing Traditions and much of the information I’ve read from the Weston A. Price foundation recommend Gelatin (usually in the form of bone broth) as a digestive aid, as it can sooth and help heal the digestive tract.
+Nourishing Traditions and much of the information I’ve read from the Weston A. Price Foundation recommends Gelatin (usually in the form of bone broth) as a digestive aid, as it can soothe and help heal the digestive tract.
 I’ve noticed tremendous benefits in our son who we put on the GAPS protocol, and I’ve also seen daily intake helps keep bowels smooth and regular.

 8. Joint Help